wlmb/covid/README.md

   5- daily number of deceased divided by population
   6- the total population (2018)
   7- the total number of deceased

+* estados.txt

+  Extracted data for the states of Mexico.
+They consist of newline separated blocks of data, one for each state, preceeded by the name of the state and followed by space separated columns (apprropirate for using as gnuplot's input).
+  1- the accumulated number of confirmed cases
+  2- the averaged daily number of confirmed cases
+  3- the accumulated number of deceases
+  4- the daily number of deceases

 * cases.png